ctronp/EfficientDataStructures/README.md

 }
 ```

-after including the header, the functions and structures will be created, these with named in snake_case.
+After including the header, the functions and structures will be created, these with named in sanke_case.

+## Unnecessary files

+All files in the root folder are only used to test the correct functioning of the data structures, they are not required in any way for the use of these, and due to the license ([MIT](https://choosealicense.com/licenses/mit/)) you are allowed to delete and/or modify all files in this repository.